23 Cloud microphysics

 \[ \begin{align} \left(1 - \alpha\right)6\pi a\rho_h'\nu v_F + \alpha\frac{1}{2}c_w\pi a^2\rho_h'v_F^2 &= \frac{4}{3}\pi a^3\rho_l'g\nonumber\\ \Leftrightarrow\alpha\frac{1}{2}c_w\pi a\rho_h'v_F^2 + \left(1 - \alpha\right)6\pi\rho_h'\nu v_F - \frac{4}{3}\pi a^2\rho_l'g &= 0\nonumber\\ \Leftrightarrow\alpha c_w\pi a\rho_h'v_F^2 + \left(1 - \alpha\right)12\pi\rho_h'\nu v_F - \frac{8\pi a^2\rho_l'g}{3} &= 0\nonumber\\ \Leftrightarrow\alpha c_w\pi av_F^2 + \left(1 - \alpha\right)12\pi\nu v_F - \frac{8\pi a^2\rho_l'g}{3\rho_h'} &= 0\nonumber\\ \Leftrightarrow \pi av_F^2 + \frac{\left(1 - \alpha\right)}{\alpha c_w}12\pi \nu v_F - \frac{8\pi a^2\rho_l'g}{3\alpha\rho_h'c_w} &= 0\nonumber\\ \Leftrightarrow v_F^2 + \frac{\left(1 - \alpha\right)}{a\alpha c_w}12\nu v_F - \frac{8a\rho_l'g}{3\alpha\rho_h'c_w} &= 0. \end{align} \]

-It is expected that the transition from laminar to turbulent friction depends critically on the Reynolds number
+It is to be expected that the transition from laminar to turbulent friction depends critically on the Reynolds number

 \[ \begin{align} R \coloneqq \frac{U^2a^2}{\nu Ua} = \frac{Ua}{\nu} \end{align} \]

-depends.
 It is now assumed that the transition from laminar to turbulent friction occurs at a critical Reynolds number $R_k$.
-To determine the equilibrium rate of descent, one can proceed as follows:
+To determine the equilibrium falling speed, one can proceed as follows:

 1. Calculate $v_F$ from Eq.
 (23.87).